gazoodle/geckolib/README.md

  - Library is now RUFF compliant, all typing hints are done.
  - Can connect to MrSteam without throwing any errors.
 This ought to be good to get some snapshots.
  - Rebuilt GeckoPump class to cleanly handle one, two or variable speed pumps
+ - Spa manager will reload if critical data changed

 ## BREAKING CHANGES 1.0.2
  - Blower is now a single speed pump, not a switch